 The key is to buy the right type of property, in the right location.

-Ideally you should look at purchasing in the inner and middle ring suburbs of our major capital cities in locations that have a historical pattern of above average capital growth, regardless of the ups and downs of the property cycle.
+Ideally you should look at purchasing in the inner and middle ring suburbs of our big 3 capital cities in locations that have a historical pattern of above average capital growth, regardless of the ups and downs of the property cycle.

 Because the value of property in good locations will continue go increase in the future due to scarcity.

-All of those factors that are underpinning our already healthy economy – economic growth, jobs growth, population growth, the shortage of the right type of property and infrastructure spending will also have a positive impact on this type of property.
+And the many factors that are underpinning our economy – economic growth, jobs growth, population growth, the shortage of the right type of property and infrastructure spending will also have a positive impact on this type of property.

 Why am I so confident about this?

 And history tells us that over time, the value of well located capital city properties always go up and investors who stay in the game for the long term always do well.

 And the sceptics who like to warn investors away from real estate always get it wrong.

 If you think back over time, the naysayers were always out in force when the property cycle market starts to rise telling us property is unaffordable and we’re getting caught up in a debt fuelled Ponzi Scheme.